-Is known worldwide as a harpsichordist and conductor who pioneered performance on historical instruments with his own orchestra, The English Concert, which he founded in 1972 and led for the next thirty years.
+Is known worldwide as a harpsichordist and conductor who pioneered performance on historical instruments with The English Concert, the orchestra which he founded in 1972 and led for the next thirty years.
 He now divides his time between conducting, solo, chamber music and educational projects.

 In 2006 Pinnock founded the European Brandenburg Ensemble to celebrate his 60th birthday.
 Their recording of Bach’s Brandenburg Concertos on the Avie label was awarded a 2008 Gramophone prize.